BergLab/CompNeuro22/README.md

 The **coding exercises** will be done in groups, the idea is that you work autonomously on them and ask us if you have questions.
 You're welcome to meet before the exercise class to work through the exercises with your group colleagues or, if you don't have the time to finish them during the session, to finish them afterwards.
 During the first lecture we will detail the role of the exercises in the exam.
 We will have 4 groups named: Drosophila 🪰, C Elegans 🪱, Giant Squid 🦑 and Rattus norvegicus 🐀.
 We've tried to have balanced groups regarding coding skills.
 The groups members can seen in Absalon.

+The **invited talks**: simply relax and enjoy.